Enjoy this short trailer. To watch the full 48:18 video Subscribe now

 In this video, Capt.
 Toney is focused on using soft plastic artificial lures.
 Now, where you are fishing will determine how you work your lures.
 In the rivers you have to be careful of getting snagged if you work you lure up and down, due to the darker water.
 You may have to use more of a sweeping motion.
 If you are outside where the water is more clear, you can use a up and down motion to work the lure.
 We go into great detail on how to work the snook lures, so watch and learn some really useful tactics.

-The bigger fish tend to move out of the rivers and stake out areas around the outside keys and mangroves.
+The big snook tend to move out of the rivers and stake out areas around the outside keys and mangroves.
 Based on wind and water movement, the fish will situate themselves on a given side to take advantage of the how the bait fish are moving.
 William shares all you need to know to about which side of the keys to work, how to set up your drift and when to pin your boat down to bomb an area.

 As a third generation Florida fishing guide, Capt.
 Toney possesses a wealth of fishing knowledge and holds nothing back when sharing what he knows about snook fishing lures in the Gulf coast waters around Homosassa and the state of Florida.
 See what Capt.
 William Toney has to share, so you can land more fish